 (2) the Secretary of the Treasury may lend up to the amount described in paragraph (1) at the request of the Postal Service, upon terms and conditions mutually agreed upon by the Secretary and the Postal Service.

-(C) PRIORITIZATION OF DELIVERY FOR MED-ICAL PURPOSES DURING COVID-19 EMER-OENCY.--Notwithstanding any other provi-sion of law, during the COVID-19 emergency. the Postal Servico ucts for medical purposes; and (2) may establish temporary delivery points, in such form and manner as the Postal Service determines necessary, to protect employees of the Postal Service and individuals receiving deliveries from the Postal Service.
+(c) PRIORITIZATION OF DELIVERY FOR MED-ICAL PURPOSES DURING COVID-19 EMER-OENCY.-Notwithstanding any other provi-sion of law, during the COVID-19 emergency. the Postal Service

 (1) shall prioritize delivery of postal prod-